Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Introduction

 Recently, the development of photorealistic 3D simulators \cite{savva2019habitat, shen2021igibson, kolve2017ai2} has provided the tools to train embodied agents and experiment in large-scale indoor environments \cite{chang2017matterport, ramakrishnan2021habitat, deitke2022procthor}.

-Thanks to these frameworks, several tasks, and challenges have been presented \cite{anderson2018evaluation, eaisurvey, deitke2022retrospectives}.
-In particular, in the PointGoal Navigation task (where an agent is required to reach a specific location in an environment), an agent without any sensor/actuation noise trained for billions of steps can obtain almost perfect performance \cite{wijmans2019dd}.
-Other approaches \cite{ye2020auxiliary, partsey2022mapping} obtained impressive results even in the presence of noise.
-Another relevant task is Object Goal Navigation, where an agent is required to find and navigate to a specific object instance.
-This task requires both semantic and navigation capabilities; to this end, modular approaches based on semantic-maps \cite{chaplot2020object, campari2020exploiting, ramakrishnan2022poni}, as well as end-to-end models \cite{ye2021auxiliary, ramrakhya2022habitat} have been presented lately.
-High-level semantic understanding is even more critical in Vision-Language Navigation \cite{wang2019reinforced, olga2020, zhu2020vision}.
+Thanks to these frameworks, several tasks and challenges have been introduced \cite{anderson2018evaluation, eaisurvey, deitke2022retrospectives}, fostering the development of accompanying techniques to solve these tasks.
+In particular, in the PointGoal Navigation task (where an agent is required to reach a specific location in an environment), an agent without any sensor/actuation noise trained for billions of steps can obtain almost perfect performance~\cite{wijmans2019dd}.
+Other approaches~\cite{ye2020auxiliary, partsey2022mapping} obtained impressive results even in the presence of noise.
+Another relevant task is Object Goal Navigation, where an agent is required to find and navigate to a specific object given the object category.
+This task requires both semantic and navigation capabilities, and lead to development of modular approaches based on semantic-maps \cite{chaplot2020object, campari2020exploiting, ramakrishnan2022poni}, as well as end-to-end trained models using reinforcement learning (RL)~\cite{ye2021auxiliary, ramrakhya2022habitat}.